FlazeFy/MedStory-Mobile/README.md

 # MedStory-Mobile
-This project is created by Leonardho R Sitanggang using flutter
+This project is created by Leonardho R Sitanggang using flutter with firebase db